symphatixe/GoCoding-Python/[3]/[5] Rollercoaster/README.md

 # Rollercoaster
-The purpose of this task is to create a rollercoaster calculation in steps and use conditionals along with nesting, String methods, and boolean
+The purpose of this task is to create a rollercoaster application to calculate a total bill based on user inputs.

 ### Skills
-- Understand how to use Python user input and also cast the data type from String to int.
+- Understand how to use Python user input and also cast the data type from a string to an int.
-- Use conditionals to change user interaction and create nested loops in combination to create a text simulation.
+- Use conditionals to change user interaction and create nested loops in combination.
-- Use booleans to indicate some condition.
+- Use booleans to indicate some condition and use them within conditional statements.
-- Print out a total using escape characters.
+- Print out a total using a formatted string.